Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 + data
     + cmip5/2_5m: forecast climate data (not under version control)
+    + wc2-1: current climate data
-    + wc2-5: current climate data (not under version control)
+    + wc2-5: DEPRECATED current climate data (not under version control)
 + functions: R functions used by the project
 + logs: Log files from parallel processing of modeling and forecasting steps (files with .log extension are not under version control)